richtastic/ff/src/3DR/wiki/app.md

 0+1+2 = S21L1RCT

+- do dot-normal 'attenuated' sigmas

+=> radius size is only the extent of distance in direction of normal
+	- means a lot more processing [need to re-get kNN / order each time is run] => noisy plot .. need to do some smoothing (averaging filter / poly interpolation)

+=> wall thickness is one measurement
+=> wall length -- extent is another []

+- 'growth x' vs 'growth' y

 - curvature steps:
 	- have initial (noisy) normal estimates at each point
 	- get 'neighborhood' of each point